 How does a computer get infected with a virus or spyware?

-There are literally dozens of different ways a computer can become infected with spyware, viruses, and other malware.
-The following document contains is a list a number of these infection methods; listed in the order we believe to be most to least common.
+There are dozens of ways a computer can become infected with spyware, viruses, and other malware.
+Below is a list of methods of how your computer can become infected.
+We've made this list in the order we believe to be most to least common.

 Accepting without reading